kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 The next thing Archimedes needed and knew how to do was to compute $\sqrt{3}$ which figures in @eq:triangle.
 Finding square roots is a tedious process, not unlike long division, and prone to human error.
 The patience and doggedness of Archimedes that must have gone into the process is astounding.

+### The angle bisection theorem

+Two diagrams please: one generic one right-angled.

+Without using the [half-angle formulae](https://math.libretexts.org/Bookshelves/Algebra/Algebra_and_Trigonometry_1e_(OpenStax)/09:_Trigonometric_Identities_and_Equations/9.03:_Double-Angle_Half-Angle_and_Reduction_Formulas) of trigonometry, how can we successively obtain expressions for the values of $C_i$ and $C_C$ as we halve the angles and double the sides each time.
+We have to rely on something called the [angle bisector theorem](https://en.wikipedia.org/wiki/Angle_bisector_theorem) from geometry.

+This derivation might seem tedious but it is closer to what Archimedes did in order to establish the recurrence relation that tied the current value to the previous value.

+### The trigonometric half-angle formulae

 ### Extracting square roots by hand

 Archimedes must have known how to extract square roots by hand.
 Perhaps, he used one of the methods described in my blog ["How Are Numbers Built?"](https://swanlotus.netlify.app/blogs/how-are-numbers-built).
 He should have known the value of $\sqrt{3}$ as a rational fraction.
 With remarkable accuracy, he stated that: